A linear-algebraic formulation of dimensional analysis with constraints

-Beyond counting, the main contribution of this work is a mechanical procedure for eliminating redundant dimensionless quantities.
-By expressing the constraint in the form $J=CE^\top$ as Eq.~\eqref{eq:JCE}, the dependencies among candidate dimensionless quantities are encoded in the matrix $C$.
-The relation in Eq.~\eqref{eq:Cdeltapi} then allows one to identify redundant directions, and row reduction of $C$ yields an independent subset.
-This replaces heuristic selection of $\pi$-groups by a systematic and algorithmic method based on elementary linear algebra.
+The main contribution is not only counting, but also a systematic method for eliminating redundant candidate dimensionless quantities.
+By writing the constraint matrix as $J=CE^\top$, as in Eq.~\eqref{eq:JCE}, dependencies among candidate dimensionless quantities are expressed by \eq{ C\delta\ln{\bm\pi} = {\bm 0}_{\ell}. } Row reduction of $C$ then gives an independent set of dimensionless quantities.
+This replaces the often heuristic selection of $\pi$ groups by a procedure based on elementary linear algebra.

-The formulation is particularly advantageous in situations where the number of variables is large and the constraints are implicit or difficult to eliminate explicitly.
-In such cases, direct elimination of variables may obscure the underlying structure of the problem or become impractical.
-In contrast, the present framework allows one to work entirely at the level of dimensionless quantities and to remove redundancy in a transparent and computationally efficient manner.

-The key contribution of the present work is the systematic incorporation of constraints into the linear-algebraic structure of dimensional analysis, together with an explicit and algorithmic procedure for extracting independent dimensionless quantities.

-Possible extensions include the analysis of situations where the rank of the Jacobian varies on the constraint manifold, leading to singular behavior, as well as applications to more complex systems in which constraints arise from constitutive relations or data-driven models.
-These directions may further deepen the understanding of dimensional reduction in constrained settings.